 10. Expect the unexpected.

-If you want to start your own coffee shop business or just like to learn about the business side of things, this article is for you.
+If you want to start your own coffee shop business or just want to learn about the business side of things, this article is for you.
 So grab a cup of Joe, settle in, and take some notes.

 Money, Money, Money

-Just like any other business, your startup costs can vary depending on what kind of shop you’re interested in or your budget for the venture.
-The most popular types of coffee shops are kiosks, mobile coffee shops (like a food truck, but for coffee!), a drive-thru coffee shop and freestanding coffee shops (no drive-thru available).
-Average startup costs for each type of coffee shop are listed below.
+Like any other business, your startup costs can vary depending on what kind of shop you’re interested in or your budget for the venture.
+The most popular types of coffee shops are kiosks, mobile coffee shops (like a food truck, but for coffee!), a drive-thru coffee shop, and freestanding coffee shops (no drive-thru available).

 • Kiosks: $20,000-$50,000